simutool/.github/profile/README.md

 ## External Ecosystem

 The following figure shows how different systems, activites, and user personas, fit within the overarching ecosystem of the project.
 Letters in circles denote the _external-facing_ systems of the different companies involved in the project.
+Below is a table listing of some of these systems (for a full list see page 66 of the [dissertation](https://fis.uni-bamberg.de/handle/uniba/91269) of Nasr Kasrin.

 ![](profile/simutool-systems-interaction.png)

-Below is a listing of some of the external-facing systems mentioned in the figure above.
-For a full list see Chapter 6 page 66 of the [dissertation of Nasr Kasrin](https://fis.uni-bamberg.de/handle/uniba/91269).

 | ID | Systems                          | Owner | License     | Platform       | Description                                                                                               |